-The organisers claim that up to 300,000 spectators in London will line the four-and-a-quarter-mile Oxford v Cambridge Boat Race course from Putney to Mortlake on the afternoon of Sunday March 27 2016, with the historic boat race starting at 5.50pm.
+The organisers claim that up to 300,000 spectators in London will line the four-and-a-quarter-mile Oxford v Cambridge Boat Race course from Putney to Mortlake on the afternoon of Sunday April 2 2017, with The Cancer Research UK Women’s Boat Race starting at 4.35pm, and The Cancer Research UK Boat Race starting at 5.35pm.
 So where will you be?
 We've put together a list of prime location pubs along the route, all perfect for a pint while you spectate.

 AT THE START